swirl

 And to Rainer Thieme from Germany for pointing out a spelling mistake!

-And to Andy Hibberd from the UK for sending scans of a missing link!
+And to Andy Hibberd from the UK for sending scans of a missing link and a Spanish rarity!

 And thanks to Luiz Claudio Cals Brügger from Brazil for a useful addition!